miwamasa/Memos/02-14 LLM updates.md

 - ControlLLM: Augment Language Models with Tools by Searching on Graphs
 	- https://huggingface.co/papers/2310.17796
 	- (1) a task decomposer that breaks down a complex task into clear subtasks with well-defined inputs and outputs;
-	- (2) a Thoughts-on-Graph (ToG) paradigm that searches the optimal solution path on a pre-built tool graph, which specifies the parameter and dependency relations among different tools; and
+	- (2) a Thoughts-on-Graph (ToG) paradigm that searches the optimal solution path on a pre-built tool graph, which specifies the parameter and dependency relations among
-	-  (3) an execution engine with a rich toolbox that interprets the solution path and runs the tools efficiently on different computational devices.
-- ハーバード大学とBCGの研究によるとGPT-4の活用で仕事の精度は40%向上し、スピードも25%早くなったとのこと。この結果を見てもAIの使い方は益々、知的差別化の重要な要
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcwMzY1NjA4NCwtNTU3OTA1ODAwLC0yMD
+eyJoaXN0b3J5IjpbMTE4MDIxODg4OSwtNTU3OTA1ODAwLC0yMD
 UxNjUxMjIyLDc5MzE0MjY0LDUxOTQ3MTcwNiwtMTg1MjcyMTIz
 NSwtMTU3NjE2NzUyMywxMzQ3Njk5MjUwLDUzNTQxNjYyMCwxMT
 MwMjk4MDMyLDE3MzUxMTM0MzUsLTI5MTE0NTk5NSwtMTM3MTM5